moalexey/replace_string/README.md

-Replace text string in file if file ends with given simbols
+Replaces the string in all files of the directory below if file ends with given simbols.